Evacuation Analysis - International

 [1] Siddiqui AA, Ewer JA, Lawrence PJ, Galea ER, Frost IR.
 Building Information Modelling for performance-based Fire Safety Engineering analysis – A strategy for data sharing.
 J Build Eng.
 2021;42(102794). http://dx.doi.org/10.1016/j.jobe.2021.102794

-1. Identify the actors and stages involved in the evacuation design phase.
+- Identify the actors and stages involved in the evacuation analysis during the design phase.

-2. Identify the workflow for evacuation modeling tools.
+- Identify the workflow for evacuation modelling tools.

-3. Identify data exchange requirements to carry out evacuation analysis using modeling tools.
+- Identify data exchange requirements to carry out evacuation analysis using modelling tools.

 Fire Safety Engineering (FSE)